MikeHeiber/Excimontec/README.md

 In addition, please also cite the DOI for the specific version that you used from [Zenodo.org](https://zenodo.org/search?page=1&size=20&q=conceptrecid:%22595806%22&sort=-version&all_versions=True).

-## Additional Reading List
+## Recommended Reading

-Below are some recommended resources to learn about KMC modeling of organic electronic devices.
+Below are some recommended resources for starting to learn about KMC modeling of organic electronic devices:

 [M. C. Heiber, A. Wagenpfahl, and C. Deibel, "Advances in Modeling the Physics of Disordered Organic Electronic Devices" In *Handbook of Organic Materials for Electronic and Photonic Devices*, Woodhead Publishing Series in Electronic and Optical Materials, edited by O. Ostroverkhova (Woodhead Publishing, 2019) 2nd Ed., Chap.
 10.](https://doi.org/10.1016/B978-0-08-102284-9.00010-3) [[ResearchGate]](https://www.researchgate.net/publication/329625990_Advances_in_Modeling_the_Physics_of_Disordered_Organic_Electronic_Devices)